mblackonline/mblackonline.github.io/_posts/2023-10-26-Unattended Upgrades with Email Notifications-Keeping Your Raspberry Pi Secure.md

 ```bash
 sudo apt install powermgmt-base
 ```
-Then, in the `50unattended-upgrades file`, uncomment the line `Unattended-Upgrade::OnlyOnACPower "true";` to enforce this setting."
+Then, in the `50unattended-upgrades` file, uncomment the line `Unattended-Upgrade::OnlyOnACPower "true";` to enforce this setting."

 ### 9. Test Unattended Upgrades
 To test unattended-upgrades, run the following command in your terminal: